Skip to main content

 4. Instance Segmentation

-Developers can jump to the corresponding module to experience the deployment of models on RDK series development boards.
+Developers can jump to the corresponding module to experience model deployment on RDK series development boards.

-In Jupyter Lab, after selecting a model's notebook and entering, developers will arrive at an interface similar to the following:
+After selecting a model's notebook in Jupyter Lab, you will see an interface similar to the following:

-Here, taking the YOLO World model as an example, users only need to click the double triangle button in the above figure to run all cells.
-Drag the mouse to the bottom to see the result display:
+Taking the YOLO World model as an example, simply click the double triangle button shown above to run all cells.
+Scroll down to see the results:

-Developers can also choose to run cells one by one.
-In this case, just press Shift + Enter to complete the current cell and move to the next cell.
+You can also run cells one by one by pressing Shift + Enter to execute the current cell and move to the next.